Siona Tagger: 1930s and 1940s

-Artistic career
+Later career

 Tagger's paintings of the people and landscapes of Eretz Yisrael in watercolors and oil were displayed in several museums and galleries.
 In the 1960s, she added a collection of stained glass of biblical themes.

 In 1977, Tagger was named Yakir of the City of Tel Aviv-Yafo for her lifelong contribution to the arts in the city, and a street was named after her.